drmonkeysee/CinyTest/README.md

 ### Constraints and Assumptions

 While I hope CinyTest is useful to others it is also a hobby exercise of mine.
 Its criteria fit my specific use case and I approached the problem in a very deliberate way.
-I wanted to see if I could write a library that used no vendor-specific compiler features and targeted the latest C language standard, C11.
-It uses C11 features that are, as of this writing, not widely available.
+I wanted to see if I could write a library that used no platform-specific compiler features and targeted the latest C language standard, C11.

+I had to dive into platform-specific code in one case: OS X does not yet implement `timespec_get()` in **time.h** so I had to fall back to the POSIX function `gettimeofday()` in **sys/time.h** to get millisecond time resolution when measuring elapsed time of a test run.
+The platform functions are isolated to **ciny_posix.c** behind a standards-compliant interface declared in **ciny.c** (since they are not intended to be public functions).
+This makes it easy to include or exclude the file and allow a non-POSIX platform to provide its own definitions at build time.

+CinyTest uses C11 features that are, as of this writing, available largely on POSIX platforms only.
 It was developed on Xcode 5 using [clang] and should work with any modern C11-compliant compiler.
-Currently that only includes [clang].
-It *may* work with [gcc].
+Currently that includes [clang] and [gcc].
 It will almost certainly not work with [cl.exe], nor does it make any effort to target other less common C compilers or embedded system compilers.

 CinyTest relies on the following C11 features: